joanms/simon-game/README.md

 ### Bug

 On mobile devices, the colour highlighting and sounds are out of sync, and when the user taps a coloured button, it isn't highlighted, but the sound plays.
-Since the game otherwise works on mobile devices, I think that this bug is due to an inherent limitation of mobile devices in handling JavaScript.
+The game otherwise works on mobile devices.
+After discussing this with my mentor, Chris Zielinski, I think that this bug is due to an inherent limitation of mobile devices in handling JavaScript.

 ## Deployment